shellqiqi/nju-network-labs/content/ch00/switchyard.md

 scenario = hub_tests()
 ```

 The var `scenario` is very important in the test framework of Switchyard, do not forget it.
-Then you need to construct your events happend on your hub like packets in and out on which interface.
+Then you need to construct your events happened on your hub like packets in and out on which interface.
 All test APIs used is introduced [here](https://jsommers.github.io/switchyard/test_scenario_creation.html).

 ## Implement your device